Choudoufuhezi/pybeepop/README.md

 ## Usage

-The 'pybeepop' has 4 modules ("analysis", "clean_data", "eda", and "to_ddl"), with the goal of analyzing the bee population project.
+The `pybeepop` has 4 modules ("analysis", "clean_data", "eda", and "to_ddl"), with the goal of analyzing the bee population project.

 ```
 from pybeepop.analysis import *